Sifta

 What's the best way to reduce how much time I spend on email? +

-The highest-leverage change is to stop checking email reactively and let a system alert you when something genuinely matters.
-Tools like Sifta monitor your inbox continuously and send you iMessage alerts only for the emails that need action — replacing many daily inbox visits with 2–5 targeted, AI-filtered texts.
+The highest-impact change is to stop checking email reactively and let a system alert you when something genuinely matters.
+Tools like Sifta monitor your inbox continuously and send you iMessage alerts only for the emails that need action, replacing many daily inbox visits with 2-5 targeted, AI-filtered texts.
 The result is faster response to what matters and near-zero time spent on what doesn't.

 Related Reading